Kathleen Burt, Ph.D.

 The Head Unicorn Wrangler

 She has done this while also writing about her passion for accessible travel at WanderingWounded.com.
-She has contributed to Oxford Biblical Studies Online and served on the editorial board of the Considering Disability journal based at the University of Leeds.
-Most recently, she spent lockdown studying Public Policy at the London School of Economics and Political Science from her home in Scotland.
+She has contributed to Oxford Biblical Studies Online, served on the editorial board of the Considering Disability journal based at the University of Leeds, and studied Public Policy at the London School of Economics and Public Policy.

 Kathleen is often found exploring local supermarkets in exotic locations or purchasing handicrafts with a carefree attitude towards her luggage dimensions.
 Her patient husband recognized that this was an integral part of her life when he spent seven of the first ten weeks of their relationship waiting for her to re-enter the same time zone.
 She loves gardening, learning languages, planning (travel, weddings, wildly improbable dream kitchens), and acting as a human butler to the small fluffy dog whose house she inhabits.
 She is on a mission to taste test all the baklava the Eastern Mediterranean has to offer.